 In addition to this Procedural Guide, the Department completes an Open Project Selection Process (OPSP) document which describes the public process used in the development of the Procedural Guide and in the operation of the Land and Water Conservation Fund program in California.
-A copy of the OPSP is available on the Department website, http://www.parks.ca.gov/ or a copy may be obtained by calling OGALS at (916) 653-7423.
+A copy of the OPSP is available on the Department website or be obtained by calling OGALS at the number listed below.